AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2024-10-0-sp1.md

 ---
-title: Release Notes | Fixed issues in the 2024.10.1 release of Adobe Experience Manager Guides
+title: Release Notes | Fixed issues in the 2024.10.0 Service Pack 1 release of Adobe Experience Manager Guides
-description: Learn about the bug fixes in the 2024.10.1 release of Adobe Experience Manager Guides as a Cloud Service.
+description: Learn about the bug fixes in the 2024.10.0 Service Pack 1 release of Adobe Experience Manager Guides as a Cloud Service.
 ---
-# Fixed issues in the 2024.10.1 release
+# Fixed issues in the 2024.10.0 Service Pack 1 release

-This article covers the bugs fixed in various areas of the 2024.10.1 release of Adobe Experience Manager Guides as a Cloud Service.
+This article covers the bugs fixed in various areas of the 2024.10.0 Service Pack 1 release of Adobe Experience Manager Guides as a Cloud Service.

 ## Authoring